Blendify/blender-manual/blender_docs/manual/physics/particles/mode.rst

    hover over the next and press :kbd:`L` to add that path to the selection.
    To remove a path, hold :kbd:`Shift` and press :kbd:`L`.
 To Deselect all press :kbd:`A`.

-   The method to select individual points is the same as in edit mode. click to select, :kbd:`Shift-LMB` to add/remove a point from the selection.
+   The method to select individual points is the same as in edit mode.
+   :kbd:`RMB` to select, :kbd:`Shift-RMB` to add/remove a point from the selection.

 Select Modes